 In the debate about the Energiewende, the environmental community often focuses on carbon emissions.
 Supporters of nuclear power no longer speak only of "power too cheap to meter" but now also call for "low-carbon technologies" (though some carbon is emitted during plant construction and uranium mining), a term that encompasses not only renewables, but also nuclear power.

 The German public sees a significant difference between nuclear and renewables, however.
-Indeed, as we discuss in the History section, the Energiewende movement started in the 1970s as a popular protest against nuclear power.
+Indeed, the Energiewende movement started in the 1970s as a popular protest against nuclear power and has been building political momentum ever since.

-There are six main problems with nuclear power
+There are six main concerns regarding nuclear power

-- the risk of a nuclear disaster at a plant (such as the rather well-known ones at Fukushima, Chernobyl, and Three Mile Island, but also lesser-known ones, such as the Kyshtym accident);
+- the risk of a nuclear disaster (such as the rather well-known ones at Fukushima, Chernobyl, and Three Mile Island, but also lesser-known ones, such as the Kyshtym accident);

 - the risks of proliferation (plutonium from nuclear plants for military purposes);